 What is the interview session?

 An interview session is an opportunity for us to meet you face to face, ask you a few questions, get to know you a little more, and a chance for you to get to know us a bit better as well!
-We fit up to 10 applicants in a one hour time block so you can meet other applications.

 What qualifications do I need?

 Other than our age requirement (15 years old or older), there are no set required qualifications for our program.
 We are looking for volunteers who will be a good fit for our company, are willing to commit and dedicate their time to us, and most importantly enjoy their time here.

 If I do not get accepted into the program can I reapply?